 When someone in the family gets dementia, close relatives worry about whether they will get dementia, too.
 Genetic risk of dementia is a focus area for researchers.
 Concerned persons can get a correct overview of the current understanding by checking authoritative, up-to-date sites.
 This page includes some excerpts and suggested links.

 The position paper of Alzheimer’s Society, UK, on genetic testing explains the current understanding of the genetics of Alzheimer’s Disease and other forms of dementia.

-Most people with Alzheimer’s have the late-onset form of the disease, in which symptoms become apparent in the mid-60s and later.
-The causes of late-onset Alzheimer’s are not yet completely understood, but they likely include a combination of genetic, environmental, and lifestyle factors that affect a person’s risk for developing the disease.
+Most people with Alzheimer’s have the late-onset form of the disease, in which symptoms become apparent in their mid-60s and later.

 You can get genetic counselling to know whether you are at higher than normal risk for dementia.
 This will help you see whether you should consider genetic testing (this is not available easily in India).
 One factor is considering whether the results of such testing would make a difference to how you plan your life.
 More links to understand genetics and related decisions are provided below.

-- Risk factors: Genetics (heridity)(from Alzheimer’s Association, USA) Opens in new window
+- Risk factors: Genetics (heredity)(from Alzheimer’s Association, USA) Opens in new window.